tradeflow-ai/mobile/_docs/project-overview.md

 - **Agentic Framework:** The core logic will be orchestrated using **LangGraph**, with agents powered by **OpenAI's GPT-4o** model.
 This framework is specifically chosen for its first-class support for stateful, cyclical workflows and its ability to natively handle Human-in-the-Loop (HITL) verification, which is essential for our three-step approval process.

-- **Backend & Routing Engine:** We will build a proprietary, self-hosted dynamic routing engine using **VROOM** for solving Vehicle Routing Problems (VRP) and **OSRM** as the underlying routing data engine.
-The engine will be containerized using **Docker** for flexible deployment across different infrastructure providers.
-This core component allows us to offer unique features standard APIs cannot, such as:
+- **Backend & Routing Engine:** We use AI agent reasoning for intelligent route optimization without external dependencies.
+The agent leverages GPT-4o's spatial reasoning capabilities to solve Vehicle Routing Problems (VRP) through coordinate analysis.
+This lightweight approach provides intelligent features while eliminating infrastructure complexity, such as:
     - Honoring time windows and technician breaks.
     - Applying capacity constraints to prevent vehicle overloading.
     - Real-time rescheduling and re-optimization of unfinished routes.